odf/inkling/README.txt

-Inkling is a toolset for building Knowledge Management Systems and a Rails 3 engine.
+Inkling is a toolset for building Knowledge Management Systems.
+It can easily be added to a Rails 3 app as an engine.

-As a toolset, it leverages Rails conventions to allow developers to assemble their own knowledge management system.
-As an engine, the code is easily available to the Rails app.
+As a toolset, it leverages Rails conventions (acts_as methods, etc.) to allow developers to assemble their own knowledge management system easily, without introducing further rules to restrict their development elsewhere of typical Rails features.

 An 'inkling' is a piece of information which is meant to be published.